 Eastern box turtles (EBTs) are native to the eastern United States from Maine to the deep south.
 They are characterized by high-domed carapaces (shells), and various coloration patterns including: yellow or orange streaks or blotches on their carapace and/or limbs on a brown background, and a rigid formation in the vertebral (backbone) area.
 Box turtles in general are so named because of the hinge located on the plastron (bottom) that allows the turtle to withdraw its head and legs completely into the shell, thus acting as a drawbridge.
 The hinge is so strong predators can rarely force it open, nor can humans without a crow bar!

 EBTs are fun, intelligent and full-of-personality.
-They are sometimes referred to the SUV of turtles because they are as comfortable on land as they are in water.
+They are sometimes referred to as SUV of turtles because they are as comfortable on land as they are in water.
 They are easier than some species to keep (if you set them up correctly!) because they are relatively small and adaptable to many weather conditions.
 EBTs are hunters.
-Providing them a place to stalk bugs, grubs, worms and anything that moves as well as access to water is essential to their happiness.
+Providing them a place to stalk bugs, grubs, worms (pretty much anything that moves) as well as access to water is essential to their happiness.

 Read the enclosure information page for basic indoor and outdoor enclosure guidelines and browse the picture gallery for ideas.